Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 On identity: “I realized at 40 that if you took away my achievements, I literally didn’t know who I was.
 I was a walking LinkedIn profile.”

 On love: “My wife once said, ‘I don’t care about your promotion.
 I just want you here, present, even if you’re doing nothing.’
-I literally couldn’t compute that.”
+I couldn’t compute that.”

 In Their Own Words

-Nothing captures the Type 3 experience like hearing directly from those who live it.
+Nothing captures the Type 3 experience like hearing from those who live it.
 In a panel discussion facilitated by Enneagram expert Beatrice Chestnut, several 3s offered insights into their internal landscape and growth journey.

 The Mask That Becomes Your Face